George Papadopoulos: Status of Joseph Mifsud

 Much of the discussion about the veracity of Papadopoulos's claims has centered around Joseph Mifsud, the Maltese professor who first met Papadopoulos about a week after Papadopoulos joined the Trump campaign.
 Papadopoulos has described him as working for Western intelligence, while others have called this a conspiracy theory and some have even called Mifsud an asset of Russian intelligence.
 Mifsud has not made any public statements since October 2017.
 In September 2018, a court filing said that Mifsud was missing, had not been heard from in months, and "may be deceased".
 He officially remains missing, although in April 2019 the Italian newspaper Il Foglio stated that he was still alive and hiding out in an apartment in Rome.

 Stephan Roh, Mifsud's lawyer, has repeatedly stated that Mifsud was working for Western intelligence, and that he is hiding out for his own protection as a result.
 Roh co-wrote, with Thierry Pastor, the book The Faking of Russia-Gate: The Papadopoulos Case: An Investigative Analysis, which argued this case; the book was self-published in June 2018.

-In a May 2019 opinion piece in The Washington Post, former FBI chief James Comey called Mifsud a "Russian agent".
+The Justice Department inspector general aggressively investigated the allegation by Papadopoulos that Mifsud had been directed to entrap him, but found no information that Mifsud was part of an FBI operation.
+The New York Times reported that its sources claimed Mifsud was a Russian agent.
+American law enforcement believes Mifsud is connected to Russian intelligence.

 Some critics of the Russia investigation have embraced Papadopoulos's view of Mifsud.
-During Robert Mueller's testimony to two congressional committees on July 24, 2019, Republicans Jim Jordan and Devin Nunes sought to portray Mifsud as a central figure in what they asserted was an investigation based on false and politically motivated premises, while Democrats characterized their assertion as a diversion and conspiracy theory.
+During Robert Mueller's testimony to two congressional committees on July 24, 2019, Republican Congressmen Jim Jordan and Devin Nunes sought to portray Mifsud as a central figure in what they asserted was an investigation based on false and politically motivated premises, while Democrats characterized their assertion as a diversion and conspiracy theory.

-Papadopoulos's view has been echoed by Trump allies Rudy Giuliani and Lindsey Graham.
-In October 2019, Senator Graham, as chairman of the Senate Judiciary Committee, wrote a letter to the leaders of Britain, Australia and Italy, asserting as fact that both Mifsud and Downer had been directed to contact Papadopoulos, and asking for their help in continuing the investigation.
+Papadopoulos's view has been echoed by Trump allies, including former New York City Mayor Rudy Giuliani and U.S. Senator Lindsey Graham.
+In October 2019, Senator Graham, as chairman of the Senate Judiciary Committee, wrote a letter to the leaders of Britain, Australia and Italy, asserting that both Mifsud and Downer had been directed to contact Papadopoulos, and asking for their help in continuing the investigation.
 Joe Hockey, the Australian ambassador to the United States, sharply rejected Graham's characterization of Downer.
 A former Italian government official told The Washington Post in October 2019 that during a meeting the previous month, Italian intelligence services told Barr they had "no connections, no activities, no interference" in the matter; Italian prime minister Giuseppe Conte later affirmed this.

 A December 2019 report on the FBI's Russia investigation, headed by Department of Justice Inspector General Michael E. Horowitz, found no evidence that Mifsud had ever worked for the FBI.
-In response, Papadopoulos wrote on Twitter that this finding "Leaves only one other option: CIA".